Simonjn0904/velociraptors-heidelbergV2/content/en/Community/whatsapp.md

 **🦕 Dino Diversity**
 Our inclusion and diversity group – open to anyone who wants to help create a respectful, diverse, and supportive community.
 Whether you’re new to cycling or a seasoned rider – you’re welcome!
 <div style="margin-top: 1.0rem;"></div>

-**👕 Jersey**
-All about our club gear: design, ordering, and coordination.
-Want to wear a stylish jersey at the next event?
-Let’s go!
-<div style="margin-top: 1.0rem;"></div>

 **💶 Sponsoring & Finances**